aurogail/Movie_Reco/README.md

     `./my_env/Scripts/activate`

-### 2- Make sure to be at the root of the project and Execute setup.sh to install and start the application
+### 2- Ensure you are at the root of the project and run setup.sh to install and start the application

     `chmod +x setup.sh`
     `./setup.sh`